Art History 101

 Several branches are included within this vast movement, such as Abstract Expressionism, Suprematism, Minimalism, Orphism, Op Art, Constructivism, De Stijl, and Bauhaus.
 Within these movements, we recognize artists like Joan Miró, Jesús Soto, Piet Mondrian, Wassily Kandinsky, El Lissitsky, Walter Gropius, Bridget Riley, and Jackson Pollock, among many others.

-We have seen how art had been steadily moving toward a complete abstraction of form beginning from as early as Impressionism.
+We have seen how art had been steadily moving toward a complete abstraction of form beginning as early as Impressionism.
 The term abstract simply means, “to take out of something else,” meaning, the reduction of objects to their basic forms, essence, and colors.

-Abstract art introduces a whole new visual language that is independent from any tangible references, and therein lies its importance.
+Abstract art introduces a whole new visual language that is independent of any tangible references, and therein lies its importance.
 Abstract art invites the viewer to engage with the world and bring his or her complete experience into it.
 For the artist, it offers the prospect of creating something into the world that is utterly unique.

 Art History 101: Wassily Kandinsky, White Center Abstract painting by Wassily Kandinsky, colorful geometric elements on a white background